The 7 best garden rakes to buy in 2025, as tested in real-world conditions by our experts

 Cons

-Awarded a BBC Gardeners' World Magazine Best Buy for the best plastic rake, this lawn rake has a 56cm wide sturdy head that hits the ground firmly but with flexibility.
-The 150cm handle is a good length that doesn't put strain on the back and the rubber grip stops the hand slipping, although our testers thought it would be helpful if it extended further down the handle, for both hands.
-It's wide tines grab leaves well and the flat head has a useful solid area that's helpful for picking up leaves and grass clippings.
-The steel shaft has an epoxy coating to prevent rust and it feels light and comfortable to use.
-It's well made and an ideal rake for ridding the lawn, even borders, of leaves in the autumn and collecting grass clippings through the summer.
-It comes with a 15 year warranty.
+Awarded a BBC Gardeners' World Magazine Best Buy for the best plastic leaf rake, this rake has a 56cm wide sturdy head that hits the ground firmly but with flexibility.
+The 150cm handle is a good length that doesn't put strain on the back, and the rubber grip stops the hand slipping, although our testers thought it would be helpful if it extended further down the handle, for both hands.
+Its wide tines grab leaves well, and the flat head has a useful flat section that helps when picking up leaves and grass clippings.
+The steel shaft has an epoxy coating to prevent rust, and the rake feels light and comfortable to use.
+It's well-made and an ideal rake for gathering leaves in the autumn and collecting grass clippings through the summer.
+It comes with a 15-year warranty.

 Available from Amazon